frknecn3/reactkursrepo/README.md

-<h1> React Kursu Ilk Reposu </h1>
+<h1> React Course First Repo</h1>

-İsveç Kralı'nın JS React eğitim kursunda oluşturduğum ilk github reposu.
+This is the first repository I created in the isveckrali's JS React Course.

-Teşekkürler.
+Thank you.